What is A Complete Guide to the Built-in Datasets in R? 2

 virginica :50

 • 1st Qu: The value of the first quartile (25th percentile).
+It is critical for defining the lower boundary of the interquartile range (IQR).

-• setosa: This species occurs 50 times.
+• setosa: This species occurs 50 times, accounting for one-third of the total observations.

-• versicolor: This species occurs 50 times.
+• versicolor: This species also occurs 50 times, maintaining the balanced distribution required for robust model training.

 #create histogram of values for sepal length